 © Dana Rothstein | Dreamstime.com

 B vitamins are often referred to as the “energy vitamins” because they help your body’s natural process of obtaining energy from the food you eat.
 When consumed, they literally provide your body with a “boost” of energy.
-But, B vitamins can also play a major role in proper cholesterol maintenance – lowering LDL (“bad”) cholesterol levels and raising HDL (“good”) cholesterol levels.
-With that in mind, many physicians now encourage their patients to take a multi-B vitamin supplement daily.
+But, B vitamins can also lower cholesterol naturally – lowering LDL (“bad”) cholesterol levels and raising HDL (“good”) cholesterol levels.
+With that in mind, many physicians now encourage their patients to take B vitamins to lower cholesterol.

 Pantethine, the activated form of vitamin B5 or pantothenic acid, has been shown by a Princeton clinical research team to lower both total cholesterol levels and LDL (“bad”) cholesterol.
 Pantethine has the advantage of being an effective treatment for high cholesterol while avoiding the undesirable side effects of synthetic lipid-lowering drugs (i.e. Lipitor, Zocor, Crestor, etc).
 Pantethine can lower the incidence of heart attack and stroke by reducing platelet stickiness and clumping.
 Furthermore, it offers protection against the damaging effects of environmental pathogens such as cigarette smoke.